 Anyway, you should never open attachments from untrusted sources.
 If you receive a message saying your parcel is ready, and you know you never ordered any parcel, there is no need to open the attachment.
 The online e-commerce companies seldom use attachments to let you know about the position of your orders.
 Most of such communication is in the email body and not in attachments.

 It may happen that one of your contacts has been prey to such a macro virus and his infected computer has sent out emails to everyone in his contact list.
-In that case, you may feel confident about the file and proceed to open it.
+In that case, you may feel confident about the file and open it.
 But if it has only an attachment without any message in the email body, it is better to check with your friend if he or she has indeed sent it.
 I have seen emails that have nothing in the body except for “See the attachment” subject line or message.
 The attachment is usually a Word document and in most cases, it is best to Junk such mail.
 A contact of yours will definitely tell you what the attachment is about.
 If there is no message or only a message saying “Open the attachment”, it is better to ask your contact for details of the attachment.

 Macro targeted malware can be easily acquired if you are not cautious.
 Your regular antivirus cannot be of much help here – unless the attachments also include malware or downloads it subsequently.